20 Shocking Work From Home Statistics

 Business leaders are also realizing that remote work isn’t just a temporary phase meant for companies to survive the pandemic.
 Remote work is here to stay.
 It is the future of work and it will become the new normal.

 If you are looking to work remotely full-time or hire remote employees, you will want to take some time out to do your own research.
-Here are some shocking (but also not so shocking) work from home facts.
+Here are some shocking (but also not so shocking) work from home Statistics.

 1. Remote work has increased by 173 percent between 2005 and 2018

-With faster internet, more advanced personal laptops, and digitization of most job roles, work from home has been on a steep upward trajectory in the last 15 years.
+With faster internet, more advanced personal laptops, and digitization of most job roles, work from home (WFH Meaning) has been on a steep upward trajectory in the last 15 years.
 Remote work has grown by 173 percent since 2005, about 11 percent faster than the rest of the workforce.

 2. 56 percent of companies allow remote work